Lovington High School

 Lovington High School is the public senior high school of Lovington, New Mexico.
 Its colors are Royal Blue and White and its mascot is a Wildcat.
 It is a part of Lovington Municipal Schools.

 History

 A $600,000 bond financed the school, which opened in 1953.
 The athletic area next door includes a 5,000 seat stadium that cost $278,478 to build.

-Athletics

-Lovington's athletic teams have had some success throughout the school's history, winning 69 NMAA state championships in various sports.
-Most notably the football team has achieved greatest success winning 19 state championships, 2nd most in New Mexico, while finishing state runner-up six times (1972, 1989, 1994, 2003, 2005, 2008).